 Figure 4-5 demonstrates the shading of north facing windows in buildings with optimum orientations.
 Eaves on north facing walls should be designed to completely shade windows in summer but allow the sun to shine through in winter.
-To calculate the distance the eaves should overhang, from the base of the window on an elevated plan, draw a line at 65°. shading the glass Methods for with awnings vegetation should be considered.
+To calculate the distance the eaves should overhang, from the base of the window on an elevated plan, draw a line at 65°.
+Methods for shading the glass with awnings or vegetation should be considered.